IBM/admission-control/README.md

 ## 1. Install

-To install admission control, run the following script:
+Run the following command to install admission control:

 ```
 curl -sL https://raw.githubusercontent.com/IBM/admission-control/master/hack/install.sh | bash
 ```

-This will install the latest admission control server on your cluster under namespace `admission-control`.
-The following table lists all the resources deployed including those for webhook registration and for validation rule configurations.
+It will install the latest admission control server on your cluster under namespace `admission-control`.
+The table below lists all the resources deployed including those for webhook registration and for validation rule configurations.

 |Name  |      Kind      |  Namespace | Comment |
 |----------|:-------------:|:------:|-----------|